Effective potentials in a rotating spin-orbit-coupled spin-1 spinor condensate: Introduction

-In this paper, we study the combined effect of spin-exchange interactions, SO and coherent couplings, and rotation frequency on spin-1 condensates.
-We consider a quasi-two-dimensional harmonically trapped spin-1 condensate with a Rashba SO-coupling and a coherent coupling in this work.
-We consider $^{87}$Rb and $^{23}$Na BECs as the prototypical examples of systems with ferromagnetic and antiferromagnetic spin-exchange interactions.
-We consider a generic Rashba SO-coupling $\propto (\gamma_x S_x\partial/\partial x + \gamma_y S_y\partial/\partial y)$, where $S_x$ and $S_y$ are spin operators for spin-1 system and $\gamma_x$ and $\gamma_y$ are SO-coupling strengths, and study the stationary state solutions of the aforementioned BECs with a focus primarily on moderate to large rotation frequencies of up to $0.95$ and within the domain of validity of the mean-field model.
-We study the effective potential experienced by the boson using an analysis based on a non-interacting Hamiltonian and argue that rotation, SO, and coherent couplings can combine together to result in a variety of effective potentials.
-We explain the similarity in the response of SO-coupled $^{87}$Rb and $^{23}$Na BECs at moderate to large rotations, which we quantify by calculating the magnitude of spin-expectation per particle, as a consequence of the break-down in the degeneracy of the eigenfunctions of the non-interacting Hamiltonian at a given spatial point in the presence of rotation.
-We also examine the spin-texture at small and large rotation frequencies to buttress this point.
+In this paper, we highlight the combined effects of spin-exchange interactions, SO and coherent couplings, and rotation frequency on spin-1 condensates.
+We consider a quasi-two-dimensional harmonically trapped spinor condensate with a generic Rashba SO coupling of the form $\propto (\gamma_x S_x\partial/\partial x + \gamma_y S_y\partial/\partial y)$ \cite{Rashba} and a coherent coupling.
+Here $S_x$ and $S_y$ are the spin operators for the spin-1 system and $\gamma_x$ and $\gamma_y$ are the SO-coupling strengths.
+We proceed to study the stationary-state solutions with a focus primarily on moderate to large rotation frequencies of up to $0.95$ times of the trapping frequency and within the domain of validity of the mean-field model.
+It is important to point out that the celebrated experimental realization of SO coupling \cite{soc-first} corresponds to one dimensional coupling $\gamma_xS_x p_x$ with {a} non-zero coherent coupling.
+To execute our studies, from a single-particle perspective, we examine in detail the effective potential arising out of rotation, SO, and coherent couplings and relate it to the scalar and vector potentials experienced by a boson for an experimentally relevant case.
+We compute the spin-expectation per particle as a function of rotation frequency and one of the key findings of the work is a similarity in the response of SO-coupled $^{87}$Rb (ferromagnetic) and $^{23}$Na (aniferromagnetic) BECs at moderate to large rotations; we also examine the spin-texture at small and large rotation frequencies to buttress this point.
+The inclusion of one-dimensional SO coupling, i.e., $\gamma_x\ne 0,\gamma_y=0$, coherent coupling, and a theoretical analysis of an SO-coupled single-particle Hamiltonian leading to the evaluation of effective potentials makes this study distinct from earlier studies on SO-coupled BECs under rotation \cite{xu,vortex_lattice-adhikari}.

-The paper is organized as follows: in the Sec~\ref{Sec-II}, we describe the coupled Gross-Pitaevskii equations (CGPEs) for a rotating SO- and coherently-coupled spin-1 BEC in a quasi-two-dimensional trapping potential.
-In Sec.~\ref{Sec-III}, we report stationary state solutions of an SO- and a coherently-coupled spin-1 BEC, with either ferromagnetic or antiferromagnetic spin-exchange interactions, when rotated with moderate to high rotation frequencies.
-The effective potentials leading to the emergent vortex-lattice patterns are analyzed based upon a single-particle model in Sec.~\ref{Sec-IV}.
-This is followed by the study of magnitude of the spin-expectation per particle for SO-coupled $^{87}$Rb and $^{23}$Na BECs as a function of rotation frequency.
-We conclude with a summary of results in Sec.~\ref{Sec-V}